Interest rate forecast and predictions for 2026

 Will interest rates rise again in 2026?

-One of the RBA’s key mandates is to keep inflation in line in the economy, and with inflation now sitting above the central bank’s preferred range, another cash rate rise is not out of the question.
+One of the RBA’s key mandates is to keep inflation in line in the economy, and given governor Bullock’s comments, the RBA could choose to raise rates sooner than the anticipated date of May.

 How can I compare home loans?

-Canstar research found that, for an owner-occupier with a $600,000 debt and 25 years remaining, a 0.25 percentage point hike to interest rates in February could increase the average minimum monthly repayment by $90.
+Canstar research found that, for an owner-occupier with a $600,000 debt and 25 years remaining, the RBA’s 0.25 percentage point hike in February would likely have increased the average minimum monthly repayment by $90.

 If you’re looking for a low fixed or variable rate for a new home loan or a refinance, you can compare home loans with Canstar to see if you can find a lender offering a deal that meets your needs and circumstances.